stephenbrutch/Pilot-Models-for-Physics-Informed-Neural-Networks/README.md

 4. Notes 4: This note is split into multiple chapters where each chapter goes over a different version of the model: [click here]()
    1. Code for chapter 1: [click here](https://gist.github.com/stephenbrutch/e2b036c1a5c22db6aa0cf02943a66118).
 This code isnt perfectly updated but try to follow up until after the training loop portion then after that it is just standard predictions and plot predictions code
+   2. Code for chapter 2: see ADCL colab under Steve folder